ffloyd/aced_rails/README.md

       = f.submit :save, class: "button"
 ```

-Production environment
+Heroku environment
 ----------------------

-To precompile all the libraries required for this gem to work on production environments, add the following to your production environment file.
+The following lines will help you through the asset pre-compilation process on heroku.

 ```ruby
   # app/initializers/production.rb